-FAFSA “Learn and Share” for School Counselors, Advisors, and Community Partners (February 10, 2016)
+February 10: FAFSA “Learn and Share” for School Counselors, Advisors, and Community Partners

-Announcing the 2016 Florida FAFSA Challenge (December 9, 2015)
+December 9: Announcing the 2016 Florida FAFSA Challenge

-Florida College Access Network (FCAN) has issued a challenge to all schools and districts to increase FAFSA completion rates by 5% in 2016!
+Florida College Access Network (FCAN) issued a challenge to all schools and districts to increase FAFSA completion rates by 5% in 2016!
 FCAN’s research shows that our state’s high school graduates leave behind over $100 million in Pell Grants each year by not completing the form.
 Helping students complete the FAFSA is a crucial step toward ensuring that finances are not a barrier for academically prepared students looking to attend a college, university or technical school.

-Supporting Florida’s Undocumented Students (November 19, 2015)
+November 19: Supporting Florida’s Undocumented Students

-Florida College Access Network (FCAN) cordially invites you to attend a webinar covering the unique challenges facing Florida’s undocumented students, the resources available to them, and how college access practitioners, advisors, and educators can best support these students in their quest to achieve a postsecondary education.
-Join Troy Miller, FCAN’s Associate Director for Research and Policy, and the following experts to discuss how Florida can better recruit, receive, and retain Florida’s undocumented students in higher education:
+In this webinar, Troy Miller, FCAN’s Associate Director for Research and Policy, was joined by the experts listed below for a webinar covering the unique challenges facing Florida’s undocumented students, the resources available to them, and how college access practitioners, advisors, and educators can best support these students in their quest to achieve a postsecondary education.
+The webinar also offered some tips on how Florida can better recruit, receive, and retain Florida’s undocumented students in higher education:

 - Jose Diaz, Executive Director, FL Dream

 - Julio Calderon, Access to Higher Education Organizer, Florida Immigrant Coalition

 - Jeannett B Manzanero, Director, Dr. Kathryn W. Davis Global Education Center, Palm Beach State College